 Just do your best and try implementing one meatless day during the week, this will have a massive impact in the long run.

-This one is crucial if you want to reduce your carbon footprint.
+This one is crucial if you want to reduce your environmental footprint.

 As a result, your food is fresher, tastes better, and has more nutrients when you eat it.

 Also, thanks to organic farming, fewer pesticides, and harmful chemicals are spread out into the environment, which results in healthier soil and less pollution.